Hippo developer training

 After lunch Jeroen started explaining the Hippo Site Toolkit version 2.03.02.
 The HST is not a framework but a toolkit to create your own website using Hippo CMS and Hippo Repository.
 At this moment there's an HST for JSP sites but other (Java) technologies may follow in the coming years.
 On the VirtualBox image there is a sample site with a navigation structure, a news listing and a view for detail pages.
 All configuration for the menu structure, sitemap (mapping between URLs and repository paths), pages and templates is done in the repository.
 Now you have to do it by hand but in the near future there will be a configuration editor in the CMS.
 That would make it easy for the webmaster to change the URL structure or the way pages look.

 The URL mapping is easy to understand if you know how matching works in Apache Cocoon. _default_ is the equivalent of * in a Cocoon sitemap and _any_ is equal to ** in the WildCardMatcher.
-A navigation structure like
+The following navigation structure would match a URL like /News/2009/04/My_blogpost.html:

-would match a URL like /News/2009/04/My_blogpost.html.
 The "wildcards" _default_ and _any_ can be added as parameters to the rendering class that can pass it to the JSP so you can display "April 2009" in the title of your news overview if a visitor goes to /News/2009/04.
 As last exercise we added a new document type for events in the CMS, created some events and added a new event listing to the existing example site.

 Day 3: create your own site from the Maven archetype

 For this day we were asked to bring our own laptop so we could leave with a functional website at the end of the day and have all the necessary software installed to create another.
-Jeroen explained about Maven en let us create a project using the Maven archetype:
+Jeroen explained about Apache Maven en let us create a project using the Maven archetype:

-$ mvn archetype:generate \
+mvn archetype:generate \

 -DarchetypeRepository=http://repository.onehippo.org/maven2 \